bitti/pr-tweeter/doc/configuration.md

 (e.g by appending `:us` to the filter) the locale settings of your environment apply.

-Besides the standard filters provided by Selmer the special `abbreviate` filter can be used to limit the length of a string.
-The first parameter to `abbreviate` specifies the maximum length, the second a suffix which should be used when the string needs to be truncated.
-The maximum length won't be exceeded even when the suffix is included.
-This is useful to avoid hitting the size limit for Twitter messages.

 The default template is designed for the old 140 character limit, but if the new 280 limit applies for you and you wish to have longer titles included you can adapt the template accordingly.
 Also if the